lzecca78/paws/README.md

 This command will display a list of available profiles files in your `~/.aws/config` file or from `AWS_CONFIG_FILE` if you have that set.
 It expects for you to have named profiles in your AWS config file.
 Select the one you want to use.
-Furthermore, if a `Pulumi.yaml` file is detected in the current directory, it will also login to the Pulumi state and allow you to select the stack you want to work with.
+Furthermore, if a `Pulumi.yaml` file is detected in the current directory, it will also log in to the Pulumi state and allow you to select the stack you want to work with.

 ## Contributing